aamir21198/Session-Based-Product-Recommendations/README.md

 ## Run instructions
-1. Preprocess data for Retail Rocket
+1. Preprocess data for RetailRocket
-   1. Minimum item support – 5
-   2. Minimum session length – 2
-   3. Session threshold - 30 minutes
+   a.
+Discard products with less than 6 occurrences
+   b.
+Discard sessions with less than 3 products
+   c.
+Divide user-activity into sessions based on a 30-minute threshold of inactivity
-   4. Divide data into 5 slices of training and testing sets
+   d.
+Split data into 5 slices of training and testing sets for each 5-month period.
-   5. Train data – 25 days
-   6. Test data – 2 days
+   e.
+For each slice, Train data has 25 days and Test data has 2 days
-   7. Use Session-parallel mini-batches to capture how sessions evolves
+   f.
+Use Session-parallel mini-batches to capture how sessions evolves

 ```sh
 python run_preprocessing.py conf/preprocess/session_based/window/retailrocket.yml
 ```

 2. Train a GRU4REC model
 ```sh
 python run_config.py conf/in conf/out
 ```

-## Results
+## Approach
+* The 5 data slices allowed us to ensure multiple measurements of evaluation metrics with different test sets.
+* The input of the network is formed by a single product, which is one-hot encoded in a vector representing the entire product space, and the output is a vector of similar shape that should give a ranking distribution for the subsequent product.
+* While training and predicting with the help of this network architecture, the products of a session are fed into the network in the correct order and the hidden state of the GRUs is reset after a session ends.

+## Final Model Parameter Tuning

-We train the GRU4REC model with the below hyperparameters -
+We tried various combinations of hyperparameter values and obtained optimal results using the following hyperparameters -

 | Hyperparameter        | Value    |
 |-----------------------|----------|